Low energy levels: why you’re feeling tired and what to do about it

 Vitamins and minerals perform hundreds of essential roles in the body, including helping convert food into energy.

 A healthy, balanced diet is the surest way to ensure you’re getting enough of everything.
 This means fruits and vegetables, starchy carbohydrates, and proteins like beans, fish, eggs or meat, as well as dairy or alternatives plus small amounts of unsaturated oils and spreads.
-See the NHS energy ‘diet’ here for the recommended servings of each.

 Not all nutrients are equal when it comes to supporting energy levels.
 Vitamin C, vitamin D and B vitamins are especially vital.